top of page

 Right now.

 This moment is enough.
+This breath is enough.

 I begin with my breath.
 That is enough.

-With that, we have begun our healing connection.
+With that, we continue.

-Embrace the journey.
+Stay with yourself.
 Keep listening.
 Healing knows the way.

-13 Comments
+14 Comments

 Rated 0 out of 5 stars.